Who may apply?

 Do I have to have a placement before I apply?
 How do I find a host organization for the summer?

 You do not have to secure a placement before applying.
 You should have some idea of what type of organization you would seek to work with and must commit to finding a placement.
 Career Services can assist in identifying possible work opportunities.
 If you are selected as a fellow, LAPA and the Liman Public Interest Program at Yale can help you find an internship in an area of your interest.
+You should consider placements that are consistent with your interests, qualifications, and experience.

 During my fellowship summer, must I do particular kinds of work or tasks?